danielfm/smudge/README.md

 ### Searching For Playlists

-To list your own playlists, run <kbd>M-x spotify-my-playlists</kbd>, or if you want to search for any playlist that matches the given keywords.
+To list your own playlists, run <kbd>M-x spotify-my-playlists</kbd>, or
+<kbd>M-x spotify-playlist-search</kbd> if you want to search for any
+playlist that matches the given keywords.
 The results will be displayed in a separate buffer.

 Then, just navigate to it and type <kbd>RET</kbd> to play the playlist under the cursor.